szweibel/workshops/newest_python.md

 <PythonREPL/>

 ## Formatting Strings with f-strings
-A very common task is to combine strings with the values stored in variables.
+A very common task is to combine strings with the values stored in variables, especially when you want to report your findings.
 While you can use the `+` operator to join them (a process called **concatenation**), this can get clumsy quickly.
-Imagine trying to build a complex sentence by gluing lots of small phrases and numbers together.
+Imagine trying to build a complex sentence by gluing lots of small phrases and numbers together—it's easy to forget spaces or to make a mistake when converting numbers to text.

 A much cleaner and more powerful way is with an **f-string** (formatted string literal).
 F-strings are a modern Python feature that makes this process elegant and readable.